Introduction To Algorithms 3rd Edition

 12.4 Randomly built binary search trees

-13.1 Properties of red-black trees
+13.1 Properties of red-black trees14 Augmenting Data Structures

 13.2 Rotations